mitchellfyi/client-server-demo/README.md

-# A Client / Server Demo wrote in TypeScript
+# A Client / Server Demo with TypeScript

 [Watch a video](https://youtu.be/y3wjDTr7gsc)